zijunsun/homepage/index.md

 ### RESEARCH INTERESTS

 I am a Research Scientist at Shannon.AI since 2020.
 Before that, I obtained my M.S. degree at Peking University in 2020.
-My research interests are in natural language processing and deep learning.
+My research interests are natural language processing and deep learning.
-My main work is to track the state-of-the-art algorithms in natural language processing, I not only do research on basic NLP algorithms(e.g. QA, adapter, classification..), but also explore the practical NLP applications for real-world problems, such as document event extraction, text error correction.
+My main work is to track the state-of-the-art algorithms in natural language processing, Not only do I research basic NLP algorithms(e.g. QA, NER, NLI..), but also I explore the practical NLP applications for real-world problems, such as document event extraction, text error correction.
-In recent years, with the advancement of pretraining models, I devote myself into multimodel pretraining models.
+In recent years, with the advancement of pre-training models, I have devoted myself to multimodel pre-training models.
-For Chinese, I propose a multimodel pretraining model, which considers both visual and phonetic information, and this pre-trained model can carry significant syntax and semantic information for language understanding.
+For Chinese, I proposed a multimodel pretraining model, which considered both visual and phonetic information, and this pre-trained model can carry significant syntax and semantic information for language understanding.

 ---